top of page

 Challenges Transgender Children and Teens Face with their ADHD Diagnosis

 Much research is needed to uncover how ADHD unfolds among young people on the journey to explore, question, and define their gender identity.
 Matters can get even more challenging for those diagnosed with ADHD in their childhood, with issues like emotional dysregulation, impulsivity, focus, and planning.
-Understanding how the process of young people exploring their identities intersects with neurodiversity can help parents, teachers, and clinicians extend their support better.
+Understanding how young people explore their identities intersects with neurodiversity can help parents, teachers, and clinicians extend their support better.

 Sources: